asantaga/wiserHomeAssistantPlatform/README.md

 - 3.2.0
   - Utilise async api aioWiserHeatAPI
   - Modify for fully async functionality
+  - Utilise the data update coordinator of HA

 - 3.1.7
   - Bump api to 0.0.42 to fix hub wifi drop outs